paezha/envsocty3LT3/README.md

 -   Data sets used in the Readings and Exercises.
 -   Custom functions.

-*Readings* are like mini-chapters in a book.
-But they are interactive and editable, which meas you can work with them in ways not possible with conventional books.
+*Readings* are desinged to be like mini-chapters in a book.
+What makes them different from a conventional book is that they are interactive and editable, which means that you can work with them in ways not possible with a conventional printed book.

 *Exercises* are the documents that you will use to complete most of your coursework.
-The templates are pre-formatted for you, so you do not have to think about how to prepare the document, and can devote all your attention and energy to learn instead.
+The templates are pre-formatted for you, so you do not have to think about how to prepare the document, and can instead devote your attention and energy to learn while creating great content.

 ## What do I need to use this course package?